 Caregivers are expected to demonstrate maturity and stability during the temporary placement of a child while allowing the child to be protected and feel nurtured.
 They are able to assist each child with meeting his/her developmental goals and maintain family connections.
-This often requires caregivers to work directly with birth parents towards a reunification plan.

 Must be at least 21 years of age